zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Our story begins with Damien saying, “I needed to make  an appointment with a doctor so I called my health plan’s phone number for new  patients.”
 An “appointment” is a scheduled meeting, a specific day and t ime when you are going to do something.
 Damien called his health plan’ s phone number for new patients.
 A “health plan” is an insurance plan – a med ical insurance plan that helps pay for your medical expenses if you are sick.
 “Patie nts” are people who receive medical treatment or medical advice from a doctor or a hospital.
 If you’re a patient, that means that some doctor is looking after you – is taking care of you.
 Damien needed a medical appointment so he called his he alth plan – his insurance company’s number for new patients.
 “Before I  could schedule an appointment,” he says, “I had to listen to several recorde d messages to be routed to the right medical office.”
 “To be routed” (routed ) means to be sent to the right person or in the right direction.
 In this case, if you’r e calling a large company you want to talk to the correct department.
 “The recording  said to stay on the line for assistance.”
 “To stay on the line” means not to hang up t he phone, to wait on the phone until someone answers; we also say “to hold.”
 If yo u call a company, the person answering the phone, if they’re busy, may say “please  hold,” meaning I’m going to put the phone down, but don’t hang up – do n’t go away.

  Finally the clerk answers the phone by saying, “Hello, Weste rn Medical Group.”
 A “medical group” is a group of doctors who work togethe r in the same building, usually not a hospital.
 It could be a medical office bui lding, or it could be a “clinic,” which is sort of like a small hospital.
 Damien sa ys, “Hello, I’d like to make an appointment with Dr. Gupta.”
-The clerk says, “Ar e you a new patient or a returning patient (is this is the first time you’ve seen  or are going to see Dr. Gupta, or have you seen Dr. Gupta before)?”
+The clerk says, “are you a new patient or a returning patient (is this is the first time you’ve seen  or are going to see Dr. Gupta, or have you seen Dr. Gupta before)?”
 “Returni ng,” here, means you’ve already used the services of this doctor – you’ve already s een this doctor before.

 Damien says, “I’m a new patient,” and the clerk says, “Who referred you to Dr. Gupta?”
 “To refer” (refer) means to recommend that someone see a particular person or a particular company; in this case, a particular or specific doctor.
 Someone says, “Oh, my neck really hurts,” and somebody else says,  “Oh, you should go see Dr. McQuillan, he is a very good neck doctor.”
 I’m not sure if there are neck doctors; it’s just an example!
 So Damien says, “No  one (meaning no one referred me to Dr. Gupta).
 One of the health b enefits of my plan is that I can self-refer to some specialists.”
 A “benefit” is a good th ing; a “health benefit” is something that you get from your health insurance; it’s something that is included in your insurance.
 Damien says, “One of the health bene fits of my plan (meaning my insurance) is that I can self-refer to some specialists.”
 “To self-refer” means to be able to request to see certain doctors without havi ng another doctor refer you, or another doctor approve that you can go see this pa rticular doctor.
 Usually, this has to do with doctors who are specialists.
 A  “specialist” is an expert in a specific area of medicine.
 So if you are a h and surgeon – you work on people’s hands – you are a specialist.
 In many insurance  plans in the United States you can’t just go see any doctor you want to; first  you have to go see what’s called your “general practitioner,” or the doctor  who’s a general doctor, and if you have a specific problem that doctor will refer  you to a specialist.
 There are some health plans where you can self-refer to certain  specialists.